Top Online MBA Programs in Information Technology

 Top online MBAs in information technology integrate business fundamentals with technical knowledge and skills.
-Individuals with expertise in business and information technology (IT) remain in high demand, especially now that the technology sector sits atop rankings of the world’s biggest industries.
+Individuals with expertise in business and information technology (IT) remain in demand,.

-The U.S. Bureau of Labor Statistics (BLS) estimates that the computer and IT field will experience 12% growth from 2018-2028.
-Combined with the 7% increase in business and financial occupations, these projections bode well for individuals with MBAs in information technology.
+The U.S. Bureau of Labor Statistics (BLS) estimates that the computer and IT field will experience 13% growth from 2020-2030.
+Combined with the projected increase in business and financial occupations, these projections bode well for individuals with MBAs in information technology.

 What Is an MBA in Information Technology?